ChrisVeJa/GlobalShock/README.md

 cut := Number of countries that belongs to ecx
 CouList = bnam .* string.(1:nc) .* ".svg" # it creates the name for the graphs
 ```
-After that, we estimate each model using a loop and metaprogramming
+After that, we estimate and graphic each model using a loop and metaprogramming
 ```julia
 for i in 1:nc
 	y = dataset[i]